madoui/metaVaR/README.md

 # metaVaR: MetaVariant Species (MVS) for reference-free and metagenomic-based population genomic analysis.
 ## Why using <i>metaVaR</i>?
-<i>metaVaR</i> is R package developed for to perform robust population genomic analysis based on variants generated directly from metagenomic data without reference genomes or transcriptomes.
-Its utilization is based on the reference-free variant caller <a href="https://github.com/GATB/DiscoSnp"><i>DiscoSnp++</i></a> ran on multisamples metagenomic reads. <i>metaVaR</i> clusters the metavariants into species called metavariant species or MVS. <i>metaVaR</i> allows to estimate genomic differentiation through <i>F-statistics</i> and to identify loci under natural selection.
+<i>metaVaR</i> is R package developed to perform robust population genomic analysis based on variants generated directly from metagenomic data without reference genomes or transcriptomes.
+Its utilization is based on the reference-free variant caller <a href="https://github.com/GATB/DiscoSnp"><i>DiscoSnp++</i></a> ran on multisamples metagenomic reads. <i>metaVaR</i> clusters the metavariants into species called metavariant species (MVS). <i>metaVaR</i> allows to estimate genomic differentiation through <i>F-statistics</i> and to identify loci under natural selection.
 ## How to install <i>metaVaR</i>?
 <i>metaVaR</i> is a R package that can be installed directly from github as follow:
 ```